Picovoice/cheetah/binding/flutter/README.md

 ## Usage

-n instance of `Cheetah` is created by passing a model file path into it's static constructor `create`:
+An instance of [`Cheetah`](https://picovoice.ai/docs/api/cheetah-flutter/#cheetah) is created by passing a model file path into its static constructor `create`:

 ```dart
 import 'package:cheetah_flutter/cheetah.dart';